Chart Color Schemes

 Population growth drivers in Calamvale - Stretton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Calamvale-Stretton's population is around 25,331 as of Aug 2025.
-This reflects an increase of 2,486 people since the 2021 Census, which reported a population of 22,845.
-The change is inferred from ABS data showing an estimated resident population of 25,028 in June 2024 and an additional 353 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,283 persons per square kilometer.
-Calamvale-Stretton's growth rate of 10.9% since the 2021 census exceeded both national (8.6%) and state averages, marking it as a growth leader in the region.
-Overseas migration contributed approximately 75.4% of overall population gains during recent periods.
+Calamvale - Stretton's population was around 25,338 as of November 2025.
+This figure reflects an increase of 2,493 people since the 2021 Census, which recorded a population of 22,845.
+The growth is inferred from ABS data showing an estimated resident population of 25,028 in June 2024 and an additional 355 validated new addresses since the Census date.
+This results in a population density ratio of 1,283 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The area's 10.9% growth since the 2021 census exceeded the national average (8.9%).
+Population growth was primarily driven by overseas migration, contributing approximately 75.4% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are used.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Considering projected demographic shifts, an above median population growth is projected for the area, with an expected increase of 4,258 persons to 2041 based on the latest numbers.
-This reflects an overall increase of 15.6% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Considering projected demographic shifts, an above median population growth is projected for the area.
+By 2041, based on the latest population numbers, the area is expected to increase by 4,258 persons, reflecting a total increase of 15.6% over the 17 years.

 Frequently Asked Questions - Population